nanoframework/nanoFrameworkDeployer/README.md

                      valid found is used.
   -e, --exception    COM Port exception file.
   -r, --reboot       Reboot the device after flash.
+  -b, --bin          Creates a deployment binary file only.
+This is not attempting to deploy.
   --help             Display this help screen.
   --version          Display version information.
 ```